 My parents took us to ancient churches whilst on holiday but I think we were in the minority and we never stayed long enough for me to break anything.

-The Isle of Wight has some really interesting little chapels, churches and religious retreats many of which are older than the United States of America and are free to visit. |
+The Isle of Wight has some really interesting little chapels, churches and religious retreats many of which are older than the United States of America.
+They are also free to visit.

 A few to consider:

-- St Boniface's 'Old Church' in Bonchurch is mentioned in The Domesday Book and was visited by King Charles I.
+- St Boniface's 'Old Church' in Bonchurch is mentioned in The Domesday Book and was visited by King Charles I. I would combine a visit here with a walk along the coastal path to Ventnor.

 - All Saint's Church in Freshwater dates from the 11th century or earlier.